Goodbye, sweet Tatum

 Maybe it’s because I am — we are — on emotional overload right now, because of the Florida shootings, the wars in Syria and Yemen, the influenza deaths…

-If I feel this so deeply, how must all those families feel?
+If I feel this so strongly, how must all those families feel?

-I’m grateful that I am able to love so deeply.
+I’m grateful that I am able to love and love so deeply.
 How shallow would life be if we didn’t feel such pain when it ends?

 It is almost unbearably hard to lose those we love, even dogs.
 Sometimes, especially dogs.